-Visitors and residents alike are attracted to Arizona’s wide, open spaces and lush desert scenery.
-This influx of activity places pressure on the state’s infrastructure, so tourism sites are acting now to preserve Arizona for future visitors.
-Some of the many efforts taking place across the state include recycling, reducing waste, conserving water and energy, celebrating local cultures, and sourcing local products.
+Some of the many efforts underway across the state include recycling, reducing waste, conserving water and energy, celebrating local cultures, and sourcing local products.

-In addition to nature-based tourism, Arizona is known for its rich history characterized by American Indian and Western culture.
-Throughout the state, Arts and Culture are alive and well, and opportunities to see original, local art abound, especially in cities such as Scottsdale and Sedona, both well known for their art galleries.
+In addition to its outdoors, Arizona is characterized by a rich history of American Indian and Old West culture.
+Throughout the state, arts and culture are alive and well, and original, local art abounds, especially in cities such as Bisbee, Scottsdale and Sedona.